Clarksville Domestic Violence Attorney

 This means regardless of whether or not you committed an act of domestic violence, you will likely be arrested, based upon the statements of the other party.
 Should you be released after your arrest and your mandatory 12-hour hold, the court will usually issue a temporary restraining order to keep you away from the alleged victim until the time your case can be heard.

-Penalties for Domestic Violence Conviction in Tennessee
+What are the Penalties for Domestic Violence Conviction in Tennessee

 In Tennessee, the penalties when an individual is convicted of domestic violence can be harsh, depending on the circumstances and number of previous convictions.